Are Pavers Cheaper Than Concrete for a Driveway?

 1. Equipment and Materials

-• Software: Any required digital tools or licenses.
+• Software: Required digital applications or licenses.

 2. Labor Costs